 Difficulty: Easy

 With lots of great trails to explore, the west side of Zion National Park is an adventurer’s dream come true!
-But the winners for best trails on the west side of Zion National Park in my eyes?
+But, what if I could only choose a few of the best trails on the west side of Zion National Park?

 The Narrows and The West Rim!
 Now, I’m sure plenty of people would also include Angels Landing in their list of top hikes, which sees a portion of the West Rim.
 Whatever you do though, there’s no way you should skip out on The Narrows!
 It is one of the most unique, amazing hikes I’ve ever done!